30 Growth Mindset Phrases to Encourage Children

 18. “Your mistakes show me that you are trying.”

 Children long for the approval of their parents and teachers.
 Praise the effort that your child is putting forth, no matter what the result is, to show your acceptance.
-By affirming that a child’s mistakes have a positive result, they will be more willing to make them.
+By affirming that a child’s mistakes have a positive outcome, they will be more willing to make them.

 19. “Your answer is correct.
 What strategy did you use?”